Optimal transfer functions for bandwidth-limited imaging: Funding

 \section{Funding}

 JE and AD acknowledge financial support through project ``MICROSCATTAB'' which is jointly financed by a grant of the German Research Foundation (DFG, project number EN297/15-1) and the Agence National de la Recherche (ANR, project number ANR-16-CE92-0003-01).
 JE thanks also for financial support by the DFG under Germany's Excellence Strategy - EXC 2067/1- 390729940, and by the European Research Council (ERC) via project ``smMIET'' (Grant agreement No. 884488) under the European Union's Horizon 2020 research and innovation programme.
+NR acknowledges financial by the German Federal Ministry of Education and Research via its funding program ``Photonics Research Germany'' (grant contract number 13N15327).